mlg-/factory_girl_book_club/README.md

 end
 ```

-Let's start with our `Member object`.
+Let's start with our `Member` object.
 Here's what creating a factory for that object would look like:

 ```ruby
 factory :member do